Skip to content

 Portrait of Anar Amirli

 Hi!
-I’m Anar Amirli, an applied AI scientist with experience in building interpretable and scalable machine learning systems.
+I’m Anar Amirli, a Machine Learning Engineer with experience in building interpretable and scalable machine learning systems.
 I recently completed my Master’s in Computer Science at Saarland University, advised by Prof. Antonio Krüger and Prof. Daniel Sonntag, where I developed a concept-based explainability framework for vision models.

-Most recently, I worked as a Research Assistant at the German Research Center for AI (DFKI), contributing to projects ranging from AI models for medical imaging to real-time risk/anomaly detection systems for manufacturing and cloud-deployed ML workflows.
-I focus on developing AI systems that are practical and trustworthy in the real world.
+Most recently, I worked as a Research Assistant at the German Research Center for AI (DFKI), contributing to AI/ML projects ranging from medical imaging to risk detection systems, as well as generative language models for automated reporting and summarization.

 Short CV